-Monitor To gather information, either actively or passively, about pests known to occur in the region to determine the: presence or absence of pests; or distribution and/or density of pests; or effects of pests on social, economic or environmental factors; or effects of the strategy on the distribution and/or density of pests, or on social, economic or environmental factors; or • extent to which objectives of the strategy are being achieved.
+Monitor To gather information, either actively or passively, about pests known to occur in the region to determine the: • presence or absence of pests; or • distribution and/or density of pests; or • effects of pests on social, economic or environmental factors; or • effects of the strategy on the distribution and/or density of pests, or on social, economic or environmental factors; or • extent to which objectives of the strategy are being achieved.
 Non-productive land Any land which does not provide primary income from production based activities.
 Passive surveillance Opportunistic findings by members of the public, other agencies, organisations, voluntary groups and other Greater Wellington staff.
 Pathways Means by which unwanted organisms can travel from one area to another within a geographical range, with or without the use of their natural dispersal mechanisms.
-Pest Any unwanted organism specified as a pest in this strategy.
-Phase A stage in a process of change or development.
+Pest Any organism specified as a pest in this strategy.
+Phase A stage in a process of population change or development.
 Plant Any plant, tree, shrub, herb, flower, nursery stock, culture, vegetable or other vegetation.
 Includes the fruit, seed, spore, and any portion or product of any plant.
 Also includes all aquatic plants.
 Principal officer The chief executive officer of a regional council, including an acting chief executive.
 Productive land Any land that provides the landowner/occupier with primary income from production based activities and requires protection from pests to retain ongoing production values.
 Promulgated Officially declared under an act that has been passed through the New Zealand government.
-Regional Surveillance pest plant programme Inspections undertaken by Greater Wellington to determine whether infestations of new plant species are developing within the region.

 Regional significance In relation to a pest, the widespread public concern or interest throughout the region about the pest's actual, unintended or potential effects on the environment.

 Regional Surveillance To gather information, either actively or passively, to determine new incursions of pests or the distribution of pests within the region.
+Regional Surveillance pest plant programme Inspections undertaken by Greater Wellington to determine whether infestations of new plant species are developing within the region.
 Sale Includes bartering, offering for sale, exposing, or attempting to sell, or having in possession for sale, or sending or delivering for sale, causing or allowing to be sold, offered or displayed for sale.
 Sell Has a corresponding meaning to 'sale'.
 Service delivery Pest control work undertaken by Greater Wellington at no direct cost to the landowner/occupier.
-Site-Led The management of pest species with in specific area where the impacts are most serious and/or benefits of control will be greatest.
+Site-Led The management of pest species within a specific area where the impacts are most serious and/or benefits of control will be greatest.
 Stakeholders Landowners/occupiers identified as beneficiaries of regional intervention, or exacerbators of the pest problem.
 Suppression The control of pests that are widely distributed throughout the region with the aim of minimising their adverse impacts within the region.
 Taonga Treasure or property prized and protected by the tribe.
 The term carries a spiritual meaning and may be things that cannot be seen or touched.
 Taru Generic word for the weeds that have to be removed from the garden.
 Territorial Local Authority A city council or a district council.
 The Act The Biosecurity Act 1993.
 The Strategy The Regional Pest Management Strategy 2002-2022, notified by Greater Wellington.
 Tikanga Maori Maori customary values and practices.